LigaLiepkalne/LigaLiepkalne/README.md

 <h1 align="center">Hi 👋, I'm Liga</h1>
 <h2 align="center">A software developer from Latvia</h2>

-I'm a developer with a passion for creating and learning.
+<p align="justify">I'm a developer with a passion for creating and learning.
 My experience is primarily in PHP, but I'm always eager to learn new languages and technologies.
-I am dedicated, communicative, and kind and I would love to work on projects that will help me to grow as a developer.
+I am dedicated, communicative, and kind and I would love to work on projects that will help me to grow as a developer. </p>

 <h3 align="left">Projects:</h3>
 <p align="justify">

 - 🔭 I’m currently working on [eBank](https://github.com/LigaLiepkalne/eBank), a Laravel based project that will allow for combination of bank account operations and crypto platform features.
 -	:eye_speech_bubble: Check out my last project [CryptoCentral](https://github.com/LigaLiepkalne/CryptoCentral).
-Its a crypto trading platform developed with PHP, MySql and CSS & HTML with Bootstrap.</p>
+It's a crypto trading platform developed with PHP, MySQL and CSS & HTML with Bootstrap.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">